kaiorosa1/100-days-of-code/log-r6.md

 ## Day 43: July 22, 2020

 **Today's Progress**: I finished section 2 on my Node.js course.
 This first two sections was about Node built-in modules such as os,fs,http and so on and how to use npm and versioning.
+I took a break from my Fp course for a day and reviewed some React playing with a image manipulation upload API.

 **Thoughts**: I expect the first few sections to be more of a review of everything I already know and then we gonna get to the new meaty concepts in Node.
 I'm feeling very good about the decison of coding for 2 hours a day since I feel that there are so much I want to cover so I need to spend more time coding.